ROOF SAFETY REGULATIONS Explained

 2. Control Measures

 The regulations require robust fall prevention controls, such as edge protection for significant height risks.
-If these measures are impractical, fall arrest systems must be employed.
+If these measures are unsuitable, fall arrest systems must be employed.

 3. Detailed Provisions

-QLD height safety regulations provide detailed guidance on various fall protection systems, including edge protection, fall protection covers, travel restraint systems, fall arrest platforms, harnesses, and safety nets.
-These additional rules ensure comprehensive safety measures are in place.
+QLD height safety regulations provide detailed guidance on various fall protection systems, including edge protection, fall protection covers, travel restraint systems, fall arrest platforms, harnesses equipment and safety nets.
+These additional requirements ensure comprehensive safety measures are in place.

 While both states adhere to the harmonised WHS regulations, the specific requirements and thresholds for fall prevention measures vary, with Queensland having more detailed and stringent regulations in certain scenarios.